Home

 Avocado, seed to shrub

-watching grow through the various stages.
-Start by wiping the pit clean and then soaking it in warm water for 48 hours.
+After enjoying this fruit, start by wipe the pit clean and then soaking it in warm water for 48 hours.
 Leave

 it out on the counter where you will be reminded to drain and refresh with more warm water during its two day soak.